zhaowenlan1779/border-collie/README.md

 * (If time permits) Simple glTF editor

 ## Building
 The build system is CMake.
 Requires the Vulkan SDK to be installed.
+Targets Vulkan 1.3, Windows / Linux.

 C++20 features are heavily used, so this requires a C++20-capable compiler.
 Clang does not work because `ranges` is broken (as of now), but GCC and MSVC seem fine.